 - The total amount of goodwill impaired by companies in the STOXX® Europe 600 Index in calendar year 2012 was €65 billion, a decrease of approximately 15% compared to 2011.

-- Approximately 41% of European companies responding to the survey recognised a goodwill impairment in 2012.
+- Approximately 41% of European companies responding to the survey recognized a goodwill impairment in 2012.

-- In terms of geography, the United Kingdom recorded the largest goodwill impairments overall in 2012, recognising aggregate impairments of £18.5 billion (€22.8 billion).
+- In terms of geography, the United Kingdom recorded the largest goodwill impairments overall in 2012, recognizing aggregate impairments of £18.5 billion (€22.8 billion).